 Israel Deports Four Palestinians

-JERUSALEM (AP) _ Israel today deported to Lebanon four Palestinians accused of fomenting the unrest sweeping the occupied territories, the army said.
+JERUSALEM (AP) _ Israel, defying international pressure, today deported to Lebanon four Palestinian refugees accused of fomenting anti-Israeli violence, the army command said.

 It was the second group of Palestinians to be deported this year and raised to 67 the number of Palestinians deported by Israel since the start of the December 1987 uprising against Israeli occupation.

 The United States and other Western governments have criticized the expulsions, saying they violate Geneva Conventions regulating the treatment of civilians in occupied lands.

 The deportations came as Secretary of State James A. Baker III concluded his latest diplomatic shuttle to the Middle East to try to set up an Arab- Israeli peace conference.
 Baker has repeatedly asked Israel to stop the deportations to demonstrate its seriousness in seeking peace.

 The families of the four Palestinians, all from the occupied Gaza Strip, had appealed to Baker to intervene and halt the expulsions.

 The Palestinian lawyer for the four, Freih Abu Medien, head of the Gaza Bar Association, denounced the expulsions as a ''political decision taken by Prime Minister Yitzhak Shamir to block any process toward peace.''